|

 system as a center of feeling-intelligence in the gut, which he

-Second Brain.
-We carefully examined this material and
+called the The Second Brain.
+We carefully examined this

-accepted the research findings as pointing to the same universal
+material and accepted the research findings as pointing to the

-feeling intelligence we experienced in counseling with hundreds
+same universal feeling intelligence we experienced in counseling

-of people.
-Utilizing the research of Dr. Gershon, the work of
+with hundreds of people.
+Utilizing the research of Dr. Gershon,

-Dr. Lise Eliot who charts the development of children from conception
+the work of Dr. Lise Eliot who charts the development of children

-through the first five years of life, recent research of our own
+from conception through the first five years of life, recent research

-in the Psychology Department at Sonoma State University, and our
+of our own in the Psychology Department at Sonoma State University,

 of recent medical research into a new Gut Psychology and a more